 Samba, Cha-Cha-Cha, Rumba, Paso Doble, Jive, Salsa are defined as Latin Dance.
 In Latin dancing, partners perform tightly choreographed routines in which they must project energy and passion.
 The pair’s appearance, including costuming and shoes, is important to the success of the routine.

-For Latin ballroom dancing, women wear either pumps or sandals with a 2- or 3-inch heel.
+For Latin and Ballroom dancing, women wear either pumps or sandals with a 2- or 3-inch heel.
 You may want to choose a lower height if you are not used to dancing in heels.

-Most often made of leather, women’s Latin dance shoes are lightweight, flexible and have suede soles, which provide the right blend of grip and slide while moving across the floor.
+Most often made of leather or satin, women’s Latin dance shoes are lightweight, flexible and have suede soles, which provide the right blend of grip and slide while moving across the floor.

 It’s best to purchase your first pair of Latin dance shoes in person, not online or from a catalog.
 When you shop, try several styles and brands.
 Look for a fit that is snug and hugs your foot, but is not too tight.
 Shoes that are too tight can cause blisters; those that are too loose can make you trip.